jmacd/duckpond/README.md

   secret: ...
 ```

+This downloads the complete set of data for all locations and
-Configure key and secret fields using values supplied by the HydroVu system.
+instruments.
+Configure key and secret fields using values supplied by
+the HydroVu system.

 ### Backup